amitmangalvedkar/iot-platform-apiv2-samples/java/api-samples-v2/README.md

 * [Git](https://git-scm.com/downloads)
 ----

-Build & Run the sample inside Eclipse
+Build & Run the samples inside Eclipse
 =====================================
 You must have installed the [Eclipse Maven plugin](http://www.eclipse.org/m2e/), to import & run the samples in eclipse.
 Go to the next step, if you want to run manually.